-Every driver has been there: you pull up to the pump, swipe your credit card and then recoil from the final cost of filling up your tank.
+Every driver has been there: You pull up to the pump, swipe your credit card and then recoil from the final cost of filling up your tank.

 Our wallets are feeling the strain of increased fuel costs, but what exactly are we paying for when our cars guzzle up gallons of gas?
 And how does the rising price of gas spill over into the costs of other products?

 That’s why in the long term, the biggest hope for mitigating gas costs is innovations in fuel-efficient vehicles.
 Of course, you could just sit at home all day doing nothing and save big.
-But for those who need to head out onto the open road, fuel efficient vehicles are the best bet for your wallet.
+But for those who need to head out onto the open road, fuel-efficient vehicles are the best bet for your wallet.

-Per that Perspectives post, the cost of covering taxes amounts to (on average) another 39 cents, while distributing and marketing the product adds 33 cents to the price tag.
+According to that Perspectives post, the cost of covering taxes amounts to (on average) another 39 cents, while distributing and marketing the product adds 33 cents to the price tag.

 The shipping industry feels the pinch more than most, and the increased cost of fuel is often passed on to consumers.

-It’s not all bad news: a recent Forbes report claims we’re in better shape to withstand rising gas prices this year, citing a strengthening economy and a recovering job market to help soften the blow.
+It’s not all bad news: A recent Forbes report claims we’re in better shape to withstand rising gas prices this year, citing a strengthening economy and a recovering job market to help soften the blow.
 Still, those eBay bargains you’re eyeing will be pricey to ship.

 To get an idea of how much you’re paying for gas relative to other products, it’s worth using this comparison tool provided by the Bureau of Labor Statistics.
 Here, the average consumer price for a number of products is provided, including a gallon of gas, a loaf of bread, a dozen eggs, and even a whole chicken.

-According to that data, a gallon of milk cost an average of $3.499 in March 2012, compared to $3.868 for a gallon of regular unleaded in the same month.
+According to that data, a gallon of milk cost an average of $3.428 in April 2013, compared to $3.59 for a gallon of regular unleaded in the same month.
 Unfortunately you can’t (yet) power your vehicle by milk.